DanielLucier/CYBER8420-SemesterProject/CodeAnalysis/Software-Security-Engineering-Code-Analysis.md

 &emsp;The highest rated vulnerability is 'CVE-2017-7474' which is found in Keyloack Node.js adapter 2.5 - 3.0.
 In which tokens were not handled properly.
 This vulnerability would affect the three pillars of the CIA triad (Confidentiality, Integrity, and availability).
 The issue was reported by Chess Hazlett in which he noted that the auth-utils grant manager in node.js causes token validity to be ignored during validateGrant().
 On 2017-05-08 15:21:20 EDT the issue was addressed by the team and the solution stated the following:

 &emsp;"The References section of this erratum contains a download link (you must log in to download the update).
 Remove your existing Node.js adapter directory and unzip the update file into its place.
 Then change the dependency for keycloak-connect in the package.json of your application: change dependency file name to keycloak-connect-2.5.5-Final-redhat-3.tgz."
 Reference Link: (https://access.redhat.com/errata/RHSA-2017:1203)

-Please Note: the direct file that was effected could be found in the following github pull request: https://github.com/keycloak/keycloak-nodejs-auth-utils/pull/49/files
+Please Note: the direct file that was effected could be found in the following github pull request to fix the issue: https://github.com/keycloak/keycloak-nodejs-auth-utils/pull/49/files

 Rated: 9.8 Critical